plausible/docs/docs/self-hosting-configuration.md

 1. Click "SAVE AND CONTINUE".
 No "Scopes" are required, so click "SAVE AND CONTINUE" again.

 1. The "app" will be created with status set to "Testing".
 To avoid having to verify it with Google, you must enter the email address of your Google Account as a "Test user".
-Add the email address and then click "SAVE AND CONTNUE" and the OAuth Consent Screen configuration is complete.
+Add the email address and then click "SAVE AND CONTINUE" and the OAuth Consent Screen configuration is complete.

 #### Task Three: Enable Google Search Console API